Library History

 • 1938, the Abe Lincoln Youth District Library Association was formed to build a library in Dale, Indiana.

-• In May 1945, a Memorial Library was planned; a one-room library was developed, staffed by volunteers, and consisted of paperback books.
+• In May 1945, a Memorial Library was planned.
+A one-room library, staffed by volunteers and consisting of paperback books, was developed.

 • By 1978, a more formal facility was considered, and in 1985, the Dale Women’s Organization began a drive to form a permanent library.
 With cooperation from the town of Dale and St. Joseph’s Catholic Church, a room in the former St. Joseph’s Elementary School became the home of the town library.

-Members of the Dale Jaycees assisted with remodeling and with running the library.
+Members of the Dale Jaycees assisted with remodeling and running the library.

 • In 1989, The Dale Community Volunteer Library changed its name to Lincoln Heritage Public Library, serving the demographic area that consisted of the North Spencer School Corporation (Carter, Clay, Grass, Huff, Harrison & Jackson Townships).